Planting a swim pond - the key to success is the balance between the plants and the water.

 - Waterside Nursery were recommended for swimming pond plants by Country Life in 2018

-The best filtration shelf plants are:
+The best filtration shelf plants for water purification are:

 - British Native - upright plants - Cyperus longus, Iris pseudacorus (Yellow Flag Iris), Butomus umbellatus, Alisma plantago-aquatica, Lythrum salicaria, Caltha palustris, Carex acutiformis

-Good to grow as horizontal spreaders:
+Good to grow as horizontal spreaders for filtration:

 - Deep water plants give surface cover and put shade across the pond surface.
 Pond Waterlilies (any colour) and Aponogeton distachyos.

-Maintaining the balance:
+Maintaining the water balance:

 - Remove any debris that falls in - twigs, leaves etc so it does not rot in the water